RoaringBitmap/CRoaring/README.md

 # CRoaring
 Roaring bitmaps in C

+# Current status

+This library is being actively developed.
+For the time being, this library is not **usable for anything but _research_**. **Do not attempt to use this library in production systems*.
+See http://roaringbitmap.org for a list of supported libraries.

+# Introduction

 Bitsets, also called bitmaps, are commonly used as fast data structures.
 Unfortunately, they can use too much memory.
  To compensate, we often use compressed bitmaps.